Azure/fta-cloudarchitecture/README.md

 Hopefully the richness of our content will make up for our lack of presentation skills (we often don't use slides).
 Expect fast moving highly-technical content, strong opinions (held lightly) and honest views on the good, the bad, and the ugly.

-> 📖 Visit [Microsoft FastTrack for Azure] to learn more about FastTrack.
+> 📖 Visit [https://aka.ms/FTALive] to see a list of all _FastTrack for Azure: Live_ sessions.

 ## Goals of this session